SatvikDandale/TY_SEM1/README.md

 ## Welcome to the GitHub page for VIT-COMP(2021) TY-SEM1

 This website is made on top of the GitHub repository named, **TY_SEM1**, owned by SatvikDandale.

-Note: This repository is still under development!

 ## Highlights of the repository:
 1. Almost all the topics covered in the subject **_Problem Solving using OOP_** and **_Design and Analysis of Algorithms_** are implemented.